SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Results

-The EM scores (ranging from 0.43 to 0.68) serve as a conservative lower bound, revealing the immense challenge of achieving ``perfect alignment'' in PhD-level multimodal reasoning.
-In specialized domains like SPM, a single error in identifying a moir\'{e} periodicity or a dI/dV peak leads to a total score of zero in EM, often masking the model’s latent partial understanding.
-Conversely, SPC provides an optimistic upper bound by measuring ``Pure Recall'' under the condition of zero-tolerance for errors.
-However, the most profound scientific insight is found in the gap between SPC and our SIP-F1 metric.
+EM scores range from 0.43 to 0.79, showing the challenge of ``perfect alignment'' in PhD-level multimodal reasoning.
+In specialized fields like SPM, a single error in identifying a moiré periodicity or a dI/dV peak leads to a total score of zero in EM, often masking the model's latent partial understanding.
+Conversely, SPC gives an optimistic upper bound by measuring ``Pure Recall'' under the condition of zero-tolerance for errors.
+However, the most deep scientific insight is found in the gap between SPC and our SIP-F1 metric.

-This gap serves as a diagnostic tool for quantifying model ``Reasoning Personalities.''
-Models exhibiting a wide gap, such as \textit{gemini-2.5-flash-image-preview} and \textit{qwen3-vl-plus}, manifest an ``Aggressive'' or ``Gambling'' personality.
-These models tend to over-select options to maximize recall---a behavior we term ``speculative hallucination.''
+The gap $\Delta = |SPC - SIP\text{-}F1|$ acts as a diagnostic for model ``Reasoning Personalities.''
+Models with wide gaps (e.g., \textit{gemini-2.5-flash-image-preview}, $\Delta$=0.046) show ``Aggressive'' behavior, over-selecting options to maximize recall---a behavior we term ``speculative hallucination.''
 In a laboratory setting, such ``Gambling Intelligence'' is hazardous as it produces false-positive discoveries.
-In sharp contrast, top-tier models like \textit{gpt-5.2-1211-global} maintain the tightest gap between SPC and SIP-F1.
-This signifies a ``Wise'' or ``Conservative'' profile, characterized by high Epistemic Humility.
-These models prioritize precision, selecting only the evidence-backed options that can be rigorously synthesized from the complex visual-textual inputs, thus avoiding the devastating $\Gamma=6$ penalty that SIP-F1 imposes on false positives.
+Top-tier models like \textit{claude-opus-4-7} ($\Delta$=0.024) maintain tight gaps, showing ``Wise'' profiles with high epistemic humility. \textit{gpt-5.1-1113-global} achieves the lowest $\Delta$ of 0.002 among all 18 models.